Constitutionalism: Descriptive

 led to a well-developed polity with multiple governmental and private institutions that counter the power of the state.

 Prescriptive

 Constitutionalist was also a label used by some independent candidates in UK general elections in the early 1920s.
 Most of the candidates were former Liberal Party members, and many of them joined the Conservative Party soon after being elected.
 The best known Constitutionalist candidate was Winston Churchill in the 1924 UK general election.

 Japan

-On May 3, 1947, the sovereign state of Japan has maintained a unitary parliamentary constitutional monarchy with an Emperor and an elected legislature called the National Diet.
+Since May 3, 1947, the sovereign state of Japan has maintained a unitary parliamentary constitutional monarchy with an Emperor and an elected legislature called the National Diet.

 Polish–Lithuanian Commonwealth

 Descriptive

 From the mid-sixteenth to the late eighteenth century, the Polish–Lithuanian Commonwealth utilized the liberum veto, a form of unanimity voting rule, in its parliamentary deliberations.
 The "principle of liberum veto played an important role in [the] emergence of the unique Polish form of constitutionalism."
 This constraint on the powers of the monarch were significant in making the "[r]ule of law, religious tolerance and limited constitutional government... the norm in Poland in times when the rest of Europe was being devastated by religious hatred and despotism."